-No-one likes to chase clients for payment, so here are our top 5 tips to help you get your invoices paid on time.
+No-one likes having to chase clients for payment, so here are our top 5 tips to help you get your invoices paid on time while keeping everyone happy.

 Nothing is more frustrating than unpaid invoices.
 Despite hard work, many companies still find themselves facing the problem of chasing late payments which is a drain on resources.
 This article is going to look at:

 - How to improve your invoicing process